proda-ai/cloud-pubsub/README.md

+Please note: this is an internal prototype!
+We intend to publish it properly at some point.
+For now, use at your own risk.

 # Google Cloud PubSub Client for Haskell (Internal Prototype Stage)

 This library provides a client to publish and consume Google Cloud PubSub messages through Google's [REST API](https://cloud.google.com/pubsub/docs/reference/rest).